zhijieshi/computerbasics/docs/_topics/gdb-commands.md

 For Ubuntu 20.04, we can try:

 ```
-# set the limit of core dump file
+# set the limit of core dump file (by default, soft limit is changed)
+ulimit -c               # check the current soft limit on core size
+ulimit -c unlimited     # set the max soft limit on core size

+# if needed, change the hard limit
-sudo ulimit -S -c unlimited
+sudo ulimit -c unlimited -H

 # check the current
 cat /proc/sys/kernel/core_pattern

-# set the core dump file location, for example, to the current directory
+# if needed, set the core dump file location, for example, to the current directory
 sudo sysctl -w kernel.core_pattern=core.%u.%p.%t
 ```